scotrug/scotrug.github.io/_posts/2012-11-07-edinburgh-with-joe.md

 ---
 layout: post
-title: 15 October 2012, Edinburgh Meeting - People Patterns in depth with Joe O'Brien
+title: 15 November 2012, Edinburgh Meeting - People Patterns in depth with Joe O'Brien
 ---

 > No matter what they tell you, it's always a people problem- [Jerry Weinberg](http://www.geraldmweinberg.com/Site/Home.html)